meetkosiso/OrderBook-Trading-Engine/README.md

 # Order Book Coding Challenge

-The challenge is to create a price-time priority limit order book data structure
+This is an orderbook, that allows a trader to place a bid and buy at the lowest price possible

 ## To install the Dependencies